CurtisNewbie/fantahsea/README.md

 Fantahsea depends on my other projects: the auth-service for authentication and user management; auth-gateway is just a gateway; and file-service for transferring the already hosted files to fantahsea for browsing.

+Plus, the frontend that talks to this app (as well as other services) is in repository [file-service-front](https://github.com/CurtisNewbie/file-service-front), and this app is compatible with the v1.1.10 verison.

+# About Thumbnails Generation

 Thumbnails are built using linux's `convert` program.

 ```sh